Find out what to do if you suspect fraud within the Australian Digital Health Agency

 Who is involved?
 Include as much detail as you can such as the name of the person or organisation, date of birth, addresses and phone numbers.

-What fraud do you think has occurred?
+What fraud or corruption do you think has occurred?
 Please provide details of your concerns about the activity, including how, when and where it occurred.

 We will make appropriate enquiries into your allegations.
-Due to privacy restrictions and the need to protect the integrity of any further investigation, we may not provide you with details of the outcome of these enquiries.
-Please note that if your allegation involves another individual, we may not be able to give you any information about the conduct or outcome of the investigation due to our obligations under the Privacy Act 1988.
+Due to privacy restrictions we may not provide you with details of the outcome of these enquiries.
+If your allegation involves another individual, we may not be able to give you any information about the conduct or outcome of the investigation due to our obligations under the Privacy Act 1988.